openethereum/openethereum.github.io/Parity-Fether.md

 [» Download the latest release «](https://github.com/paritytech/fether/releases)

-Fether aims to be the lightest and simplest decentralised wallet.
-It supports Ether and ERC-20 tokens and runs on top of [Parity Ethereum](https://github.com/paritytech/parity) light client allowing smooth synchronisation and interaction with the Ethereum blockchain, in a decentralised manner.
+Parity Fether aims to be the lightest and simplest decentralized wallet.
+It supports Ether and ERC-20 tokens, and runs on top of [Parity Ethereum](https://github.com/paritytech/parity-ethereum) light client.
+This allows smooth synchronization and interaction with the Ethereum blockchain, in a decentralized manner.

 By default, Parity Fether alpha runs on the Kovan test network.
 You can receive free Kovan Ether by posting your address in the [Kovan Faucet](https://gitter.im/kovan-testnet/faucet) Gitter channel.
 Fether will download and launch Parity Ethereum node at startup if it's not found on the computer.
-You can also separately launch your Ethereum client, and Fether will automatically connect to it.
+You can also separately launch your Ethereum client, Fether will automatically connect to it.

+Parity Fether connects to the light node using [`@parity/light.js`](https://github.com/paritytech/js-libs/tree/master/packages/light.js), a Javascript library specifically crafted for wallets to connect with light clients.
+It is licensed under the BSD 3-Clause, and can be used for all your Ethereum needs.

-If you run into problems while using Parity Fether, feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
+If you run into problems while using Parity Fether, feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/fether) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](https://github.com/paritytech/parity/blob/master/SECURITY.md).

-Parity Fether connects to the light node using light.js, a Javascript library specifically crafted for Wallets to connect with light clients.
-It is licensed under the BSD 3-Clause and can be used for all your Ethereum needs.

 ## Screenshots
 ![Parity Fether wallet](/images/fether-screenshot-0.jpg)